MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-mi-data-encryption-at-rest.md

 ## Encryption at Compute

 Though SCOM Managed Instance (preview) doesn't store any customer details, it takes domain user details from your key vault secrets.
-These domain user details are used for adding System Center Operations Manager management servers to On-Prem Domain controller.
+These domain user details are used for adding System Center Operations Manager management servers to on-premises Domain controller.
 To avoid any data leak at compute, encrypt it using the VM extension `AzureDiskEncryption`.